shaowei-cai-group/z3pp/README.md

 # Z3++
-Z3++ is a derived SMT solver based on Z3, which participated in SMT-COMP 2022 and won the gold for Biggest Lead Model Validation and Largest Contribution Model Validation.
+Z3++ is a derived SMT solver based on Z3, by combining local search and preprocessing techniques into Z3.
+Z3++ won the gold for Biggest Lead Model Validation and Largest Contribution Model Validation in  SMT-COMP 2022 and 2023.

 For any solver built upon Z3++, we would appreciate that the solver includes "Z3++" in the name for credit.